liip/LiipFunctionalTestBundle/README.md

 ============

-This Bundle provides base classes for functional tests to assist in setting up test-databases, loading fixtures and HTML5 validation.
+This Bundle provides base classes for functional tests to assist in setting up test-databases and loading fixtures.
 It also provides a DI aware mock builder for unit tests.

 Installation